 I am also interested in questions pertaining to global and local environmental justice issues and questioning the frameworks within which we as scientists work and think.
 I pursue questions that live in and problematize the ‘boundaries’ of constructs that affect our science and how our science affects society.
 As an Associate Director of the Counterforce Lab in Design | Media Arts at UCLA, under the leadership of Prof. Rebeca Méndez, I collaborate with a transdiciplinary team leading to emergent design solutions with community organizations, responding to interconnections between ecological crises and environmental injustice.

-I completed a Master’s in in the Ecology, Evolution, and Environmental Biology Department at Columbia University.
+I completed a Master’s in the Ecology, Evolution, and Environmental Biology Department at Columbia University.
 For my Master’s thesis, I worked with Dr. Dustin Rubenstein to study female-limited plumage polymorophisms across the hummingbird lineage.
-I am using over 15,000 museum specimens primarily at the American Museum of Natural History to determine the evolution, intrasexual and intraspecific variation, and the function of male-like female morphs across over 300 species of hummingbirds.
-We are currently completing this work.
+Using over 15,000 museum specimens primarily at the American Museum of Natural History, we determined the evolution, intrasexual and intraspecific variation, and the function of male-like female morphs across over 300 species of hummingbirds.

 Find me at: